-Pietro Chiesa (1892-1948) was a leading Italian Modernist and Art Deco designer best known for his artistic glass furnishing pieces.
-He belonged to the Swiss Ticino family of artists.
-He studied at the Accademia di Belle Arti di Brera, and then trained as an apprentice at the studio of furniture designer Giovanni Battista Gianotti.
+Pietro Chiesa (1892-1948) was a leading Italian Art Nouveau and Art Deco designer, best known for his artistic glass objects.
+He belonged to a Swiss family of Ticino artists.
+Pietro studied at the Accademia di Belle Arti di Brera and then trained in the studio of furniture designer Giovanni Battista Gianotti.

 In 1921 he opened his own studio Bottega di Pietro Chiesa in Milan, soon presenting his work at the famous Paris exhibition.
 While running Bottega di Pietro Chiesa, he also carried out several major projects, including the Trieste Stock Exchange and the ocean liner Conte di Savoia.
 In 1927 Chiesa partnered with Michele Marelli, Joe Ponti, Emilio Lancia and Paolo Venini to found Il Labirinto.
 The architects worked together to create creative furniture in the style that later became known as Novecento.

 In 1932, Gio Ponti invited Pietro Chiesa to join him as artistic directors at Luigi Fontana SA, one of Italys major stained glass makers.
 In 1933, Pietro Chiesa merged Bottega di Pietro Chiesa with Luigi Fontana SA, and the trio of architects created the legendary Fontana Arte, which specialised in furniture, lighting, and decorative glass objects.